Why Do You Need a Power of Attorney?

 In many cases, a diagnosis of Dementia does not prevent someone from making or updating their Will, or putting Lasting Powers of Attorney (LPAs) in place.
 In fact, in our experience, receiving a diagnosis like this, tends to be the nudge that people need to put their affairs in order.
 Whether or not you can …

-Myth-busters #7 – Someone with a Dementia diagnosis cannot make a Will or Power of Attorney Read More »
+Myth-busters #6 – Once a Power of Attorney is made, you can’t change it Read More »